binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 I had the pleasure of interviewing [Zane Lackey](https://twitter.com/zanelackey) on Software Engineering Radio for a [show on Application Security](http://www.se-radio.net/2017/11/se-radio-episode-309-zane-lackey-on-application-security/), this is well worth listening to.

 ## 1. SSM Asset Identification
-Take the results from the higher level Asset Identification in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
+Take the results from the higher level Asset Identification in the 30,000' View chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
 Remove any that are not applicable, add any that are relevant from previous chapters, and add any newly discovered.
 Here are some to get you started:

 {#web-applications-asset-identification-ownership}
 * Ownership (as addressed in the VPS chapter).
 Do not assume that you will always have ownership, or at least have control of your server(s).
 An attacker will often attempt to target ownership, as one of the first assets, in order to execute further exploits.
 This may sound strange, based on your likely assumption, that you will always own (have control of) your web application.
 Hopefully, I have dispelled this myth in the VPS chapter.
 If an attacker can take control of your web application (own it/steal it), then they have a foot hold to launch further attacks, and can gain access to other assets of greater value.
 The web application itself can be a stepping stone for the attacker to other assets that you assumed were safe.
 With this in mind, your web application is an asset, or you could think of it as a liability, both may be correct.
 Regardless, you need to protect your web application, and build in the capacity for self-preservation.
-I have covered this under the [Insufficient Attack Protection](#web-applications-countermeasures-insufficient-attack-protection) section.
+I have covered this under the [Insufficient Attack Protection](#web-applications-countermeasures-insufficient-attack-protection) section
 * As noted in the [Asset Identification](#vps-asset-identification) section in the VPS chapter, visibility is an asset that is also up for grabs
 * Intellectual property or sensitive information within the code, or configuration files such as email addresses, and account credentials for the likes of datastores, syslog servers, monitoring services.
 We address this in [Management of Application Secrets](#web-applications-identify-risks-management-of-application-secrets)
 * Sensitive Client/Customer data.